Views on the future and frequencies of the terrestrial network and on the development of television

 This large-scale distribution is precisely the purpose for which the so-called broadcasting networks were designed and they will continue to serve this purpose in the future.
 It is therefore paradoxical that some believe that the remaining UHF frequencies reserved for terrestrial television should be reappropriated for the use of wireless broadband.
 It is a move with the intention of enabling the mass distribution of television via broadband, despite the fact that it is already distributed significantly more reliably and cost-effectively by terrestrial television in a way that ensures security of supply.

-It is important to have a dialogue regarding the Finnish Broadcasting Company’s proposal.
-Terrestrial television is, however, a very important part of Finns’ everyday lives and running it into the ground would have a significant effect on the national availability of television services.
+Terrestrial television is a very important part of Finns’ everyday lives.
 This is why it is important to secure sufficient frequency resources for terrestrial television when creating future frequency solutions to ensure that its content offering, ever improving image quality and developing services can be secured in the future as well.
-Finland has excellent wireless broadband networks, and it is also important to ensure they are developed.
-However, this can be done without harming terrestrial television broadcasting and its continuous development.